borgbackup/borgbackup.github.io/support/commercial.rst

-.. class:: hide-rst-heading

 Paid Support and Services
 =========================

+`« back </>`_

 Here are some commercial service and support providers for borgbackup:

 - `Waldmann EDV <https://waldmann-edv.de/WedvHome>`_ - borgbackup consulting, support, development